daranzolin/daranzolin.github.io/_posts/2019-03-29-twitter-identities.markdown

 <img src="/img/blog/reply-dist.png" alt="reply-dist" align="center"/>

 People just love tweeting opinions couched by their identities.

-Just for fun, here is a sampling of my favorite Twitter identities.
+And just for fun, here is a sampling of my favorite Twitter identities.

-Speaking as a...
+*Speaking as a...*

 * non-white liberal and the son of god
 * burglar myself